BestReviews is reader-supported and may earn an affiliate commission. Details

-At a desirable price point, this volleyball court is easy entertainment for both kids and adults.
-Surprisingly larger than expected, you can get everyone in the pool to play so long as some players know how to tread water in the deep end.
+At a desirable price point, this is easy entertainment for both kids and adults.
+Surprisingly larger than expected, so you can get everyone to play so long as some players know how to tread water.
 Brightly colored and keeps the focus on having fun.

 You may need to come up with a few DIY hacks to secure the court and prevent it from drifting around.

-Pool volleyball is one of the more social sports where kids and adults alike can participate.
+Useful for above-ground pools.
+Allows kids and adults alike to participate.
 Sturdy enough to withstand spikes from the former high school standout.
-Expected to wear well too.
+Users find that it wears well.

 We would expect more in the way of accessories.

-A big, sturdy net that can be cut up, re-tied and still function well for your pool volleyball intentions.
-Ideal for those with spacious backyards, where pools can accommodate a net that will conjure competition for sure.
+A big, sturdy net that can be cut up, re-tied, and still function well.
+Ideal for those with spacious backyards, where your aquatic setup can accommodate a net that will conjure competition for sure.

-Basic in the sense it's only a net and does not come with poles or additional pool equipment.
+Basic in the sense it's only a net and does not come with poles or additional water equipment.

 Not everyone is content to lounge by the pool all summer.
 If you long for a little activity or friendly competition, a swimming pool volleyball set might be the perfect addition to your backyard.

 But you’ve got some decisions to make before you start playing.
 Swimming pool volleyball sets can be a permanent fixture around your pool, or they can be inflatable sets that are easy to store.
 Some are only nets, while others include poles, mounts, and a water volleyball.

 The right set for you will depend in large part on your pool setup, available storage, and plans for the set itself.
 Armed with the right information about your options, you’ll be able to find a set with everything you need.